codemagic-ci-cd/cli-tools/docs/app-store-connect/apps/builds.md

 ##### `--expired`

-List only expired builds
+List only expired builds.
+Mutually exclusive with option `--not-expired`.
 ##### `--not-expired`

-List only not expired builds
+List only not expired builds.
+Mutually exclusive with option `--expired`.
 ##### `--pre-release-version=PRE_RELEASE_VERSION`